-Covid-19 triggered a boom in demand for goods, but how long will it last?
+Covid-19 triggered a boom in goods demand, but how long will it last?
 We analyze exclusive shipping data to peek into the future.
 The monthly Flexport Post-Covid Indicator shows how demand could shift in the coming months.

-January 14, 2022 Update The elevated pressure on global supply chains is the result of two factors in combination: strong incomes and a preference for goods in consumption.
-Flexport’s Post-Covid Indicator tracks the latter.
+Update October 17, 2023: The pressure on global supply chains, which has eased but not yet reverted to pre-pandemic norms, was the result of several factors in combination: strong incomes, a willingness to spend rather than save, and a heightened preference for goods in consumption.
+Flexport’s Post-Covid Indicator tracks the last of these.

 Disclaimer: The contents of this report are made available for informational purposes only and should not be relied upon for any legal, business, or financial decisions.
 Flexport does not guarantee, represent, or warrant any of the contents of this report because they are based on our current beliefs, expectations, and assumptions, about which there can be no assurance due to various anticipated and unanticipated events that may occur.
 This report has been prepared to the best of our knowledge and research; however, the information presented herein may not reflect the most current regulatory or industry developments.
 Neither Flexport nor its advisors or affiliates shall be liable for any losses that arise in any way due to the reliance on the contents contained in this report.

 |Flexport Consumption Forecast||Monthly||Learn More|